How to build a gaming PC in 2023

 Hook up the power cable, and switch your PSU on, next, hook your GPU display ports up to your monitor.
 Then, press the power button.
 If you have done this correctly, then your PC should spring to life, and you’ll be greeted with a BIOS screen.
 If you’ve reached this point, you can now install an OS such as Windows if you hook up a keyboard.

 If it’s not turned on, retrace your steps to the motherboard pinouts for the power button.
 If it runs, but you are not posting, you may need to look into a hardware issue.
-Some motherboards have blinking LEDs or codes which indicate what is going wrong.
+Some motherboards have blinking LEDs or codes that indicate what is going wrong.
 Failing that.
 Retrace and redo all of your steps.
 If it still doesn’t work, then you may be facing a power issue.

 Step 14: Install Windows & drivers